Trinidad de Leon-Roxas

-A native of San Miguel, Bulacan, De León-Roxas was the daughter of Ceferino De Leon, who was a member of the Malolos Congress.
+A native of San Miguel, Bulacan, De León-Roxas was the daughter of Ceferino de Leon, who was a member of the Malolos Congress and senator.
 She was also a beauty pageant contestant, having been crowned Carnival Queen (Queen of the Orient) at the Manila Carnival in 1920.

 As the country's first lady during the post-war years, De León-Roxas got involved in various charitable organizations such as the White Cross and the Girl Scouts of the Philippines and restored the annual Malacañang Christmas gift-giving begun prior to World War II.
 The annual gift-giving has become a tradition to this day.

 De León-Roxas died on June 20, 1995.